VijayKakani414/Segmentation-based_ID_preserving_iris_synthesis_using_GAN/README.md

-# Segmentation-based ID preserving iris synthesis using GANs Repository
+# Project: Segmentation-based ID preserving iris synthesis using GANs

 This repository is designed to document the project results and partial metadata pertaining to the reseach: Segmentation-based ID preserving iris synthesis using generative adversarial networks.